martonpaulo/budget-control/README.md

 ## 🛠️ Technologies Used

-This project is built using React, Vite, TypeScript, Styled Components, Phosphor Icons, Radix UI, JSON Server, and GitHub Actions.
+This project is built using React, Vite, TypeScript, Styled Components, Phosphor Icons, Radix UI, JSON Server, Axios, and GitHub Actions.

 ## 🚀 Getting Started